 Diet & Feeding Needs of Your Rat-Cha Mix

-Ultimate, your dog should be given regularly scheduled meals, not large in portion, slow on the treats and absolutely no under-the-table gifts.
-If you are able to follow this regimen, your dog will be in a much better place to be able to live a long, healthy and happy life.
+Ultimately, your dog should be given regularly scheduled meals, not large in portion, slow on the treats, and absolutely no under-the-table gifts.
+If you are able to follow this regimen, your dog will be in a much better place to be able to live a long, healthy, and happy life.

 TIP: You can usually find feeding guides printed out on the back of your dog’s favorite dry food.
 If you follow those directions, you should be able to provide the recommended amounts for your pet’s unique needs.